ahmedbodi/fairbrix-0.8-coincontrol/README.md

  - 25 coins per block (constant forever)
  - 2016 blocks (1 week) to retarget difficulty

-This version (Fairbrix 0.8.3.7beta) is based on Litecoin version 'exp-0.8.3.7-cc'.
+This version (Fairbrix v0.8.5.1beta) is based on Litecoin version 'exp-0.8.3.7-cc', Bitcoin v0.8.1 (for IRC node discovery) and Litecoin v0.8.5.1 (for security fixes).

 Litecoin is a lite version of Bitcoin using scrypt as a proof of work scheme.
  - 2.5 minute block targets